PointCloudLibrary/PointCloudLibrary.github.io/downloads.md

 ## Prebuilt binaries

 Point Cloud Library (PCL) runs on many operating systems, and prebuilt binaries are available for Linux, Windows, and macOS.
-In addition to installing PCL, you will need to download and compile a set of 3rd party libraries that PCL requires in order to function.
+You also need to setup and provide a set of 3rd party libraries required by PCL.
 To sidestep all that trouble, we recommend you to install PCL through one of the many available package managers out there.
 Package managers are the preferred distribution mechanism to download PCL.
-We provide a couple of options below dependent on your platform of choice.
+We provide a number of options based on your platform of choice.

 <div class="row">
 	<div class="column column-2 icon-with-text">